Financial-Times/content-tree/README.md

 }
 ```

-\1represents a unit of text.
+Paragraph represents a unit of text.

 ### `Heading`